 Once you have selected your hike, you can follow yourself on either a road, topo, or satellite map to ensure you’re on the right track.
 It’ll give you live information about your hike stats, you can save your favorite hikes, and share them with your friends.

 It comes with an awesome user interface that is easy to use and if you choose to upgrade to PRO for $30 a year you get a load more features.
 You can download offline maps, get route notifications, use their Lifeline feature that allows safety contacts to track you, get live overlays of pollution, air quality, weather, and more.

 Overall it’s an awesome app for hiking but has a little less detail than Gaia.

 The free version gives you full access to your first region, including all trails and offline map use.
 To start exploring other regions you’ll have to subscribe.

 This app not only allows you to find hikes, plan them to the smallest detail, and track yourself with live stats but you can also save your favorite hikes and add photos to them plus hints and tips.
-Once you’ve saved them you share them with friends or make the public for everyone to share.
+Once you’ve saved them you share them with friends or make them public for everyone to share.

-Once you start a hiking trail, you can activate the voice directions that give you turn by turn notifications so you keep on track.
+Once you start a hiking trail, you can activate the voice directions that give you turn-by-turn notifications so you keep on track.
 If you have any old trails on a handheld GPS, it’s really easy to transfer them to your Komoot app so you can use and share them.

 Overall a great app for hiking that gives you all the data and features for your region for free, and after that, it’s up to whether you subscribe for other regions too.